snkgak/stacki-docker/README.md

 <h2>Detailed Explanation</h2>

 The stacki-docker pallet deploys Docker Community edition 17.03.0, with a flag to start Docker Swarm Mode.
-Without swarm mode, Docker runs with TLS certs on every backend and is availble to accept Docker images.
-In swarm mode, a designated manager (designated by you along with secondary managers and worker, automatically register themselves to the cluster at boot time, with no intervention from you.
+Without swarm mode, Docker runs docker daemons with TLS certs on every backend and is availble to accept Docker images.
+In swarm mode, a designated manager, designated by you along with secondary managers and workers, automatically register themselves to the cluster at boot time, with no intervention from you.

 A demo of NGINX runs by default in Swarm mode because I do a snotload of demos.